 Don’t Pity Disability, Address the Inequality

-To help Flea understand this, I make a point of pointing out modifications that can easily be made to buildings, or crossings, or shop till heights – and I’ll say, “Isn’t it annoying that everyone doesn’t do that?” or “Don’t you think everyone should be able to read that menu?”
+I make a point of pointing out modifications that can easily be made to buildings, or crossings, or shop till heights – and I’ll say, “Isn’t it annoying that everyone doesn’t do that?” or “Don’t you think everyone should be able to read that menu?”

 We might point out the different accommodations we can make in homes and public spaces to help people with disabilities do more things for themselves.
 My Dad is blind and uses a mobility aid, so we are used to checking access statements before we visit places, and it’s a great way for Flea to see what CAN be done, and what so often ISN’T.

 Avoid using generalisations

 I think there’s a balance to be struck between being sensitive to someone’s disability and remembering that they’re not JUST a disability – there’s sometimes a tendency to talk about “Downs people” always being sweet for example or “autistic people” always being unable to cope with conversations.
-Life isn’t that simple!
+Obviously life isn’t that simple!

 Ask Questions but do the Work